LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: Introduction

 Given the limitations of existing benchmarks, we propose a new paradigm for evaluating LCLMs through \textbf{long procedural generation}, which requires models to follow specified procedures and generate structured outputs.
 As shown in Figure~\ref{fig:example_tasks}, example tasks include extracting target information from lengthy unstructured HTML documents into structured TSV files, or creating trip plans by executing prolonged search procedures.
 Because these procedures involve multiple generation steps, each requiring LCLMs to use information from the context and previous steps, such tests naturally require integration of dispersed information and long-form generation.

 Based on this design principle, we introduce \textbf{\longpro{}} (\textbf{Long} \textbf{Proc}edural generation), a new benchmark consisting of six distinct tasks (see Table~\ref{tab:comparison_tasks} for details).
 This set of tasks poses diverse challenges in accessing information, multi-step reasoning, and complex search procedures, with direct relevance to practical applications such as web agents~\citep{arborist,zhou2023webarena} and real-world planning tasks~\citep{natplan,xie2024travelplanner}.
-The required ability for long-context reasoning serves as a foundation to recent advances demonstrated by OpenAI's o1 and o3 models~\citep{openaio1}.
+The required ability for long-context reasoning serves as a foundation to recent advances demonstrated by OpenAI o1/o3~\citep{openaio1} and DeepSeek-R1~\citep{guo2025deepseek} models.
 In addition, since all tasks follow deterministic procedures and produce structured outputs, they enable reliable rule-based evaluation of extended generations.

 \longpro{} features \textbf{three difficulty levels} by categorizing the task instances based on required output lengths: 500, 2K, and 8K tokens.
 These levels effectively differentiate the capabilities of models across different families and scales.
-We evaluate 17 LCLMs, covering both frontier proprietary models and open-weight models.
-Our results reveal key limitations in current LCLMs' capabilities for long procedural generation: proprietary models largely fail at 8K-token tasks despite their advertised 128K context windows, while open-weight models lag even further behind, struggling even with 500-token tasks.
-Further analysis demonstrates that performance degradation rates vary by both task and model, highlighting the importance of evaluation across diverse tasks.
-Tasks requiring more challenging capabilities, such as Theory-of-Mind Tracking, exhibit significantly greater performance decline compared to straightforward tasks like HTML to TSV.
-In summary, \longpro{} serves as a reliable testbed for evaluating LCLMs, exposing limitations that emphasize substantial room for future research in long-context modeling.
+We evaluate 23 LCLMs, covering both instruction-tuned models and recent reasoning models.
+Our results reveal key limitations in current LCLMs' capabilities for long procedural generation: all tested models, including frontier proprietary models, largely fail at 8K-token tasks despite their advertised 128K context windows.
+Comparisons between reasoning models and instruct models suggest benefits of long CoT training for long procedural generation tasks.
+Further analysis demonstrates that that models make more mistakes in later generation segments, highlighting models' challenges in maintaining long-range coherence.
+In summary, \longpro{} serves as a testbed for evaluating LCLMs, exposing limitations that emphasize substantial room for future research in long-context modeling.